 2. Not Enough Time of Disability

-To be suitable for Social Security Disability benefits, you must have the following conditions:
+To be suitable for Social Security Disability benefits, your disability must be of the following nature:

-- Has lasted for at least 12 months
+- Has lasted for at least 12 months, or

 - Is expected to last for at least 12 months